 She began falling down, and became bedridden shortly after.
 Pressure built up in Brittney’s head to the point that she could no longer handle noises, lights or anything above a whisper.
 She was unable to properly digest foods and was nauseous or throwing up several times a day.

-Her weight dropped from 125 lbs to 90 lbs, and having no strength, her mother had to bathe, dress and feed her.
+Her weight dropped from 125 lbs to 90 lbs, and, having no strength, she relied on her mother to bathe, dress and feed her.

 Brittany was taken to see several specialists and hospitals, but none of them could help her get better.

-A few months after, Brittney saw a doctor who confirmed she was having a vaccine reaction.
+A few months after that, Brittney saw a doctor who confirmed she was having a vaccine reaction.

 In 2012, Brittney was ruled disabled due to residual side effects of Gardasil.

-She was wheelchair and housebound and was unable to walk for many years, spending her time either in bed or on the couch.
-It became normal for her to be in chronic, widespread pain, disabling her to the point of her rarely being able to do any activities with her family.
+She was wheelchair-bound and housebound and was unable to walk for many years, spending her time either in bed or on the couch.
+It became normal for her to be in chronic, widespread pain, which disabled her to the point where she rarely did any activities with her family.
 She lost most of her friends during the first three years.

-Brittney became depressed and daily life became a great struggle.
-She suffered multiple seizures, some which caused brief loss of sight, hearing and speech, this could last up to an hour or two.
+Brittney became depressed and her daily life became a great struggle.
+She suffered multiple seizures, some which caused brief loss of sight, hearing and speech, which could last up to an hour or two.
 Her mother worked out a communication system to help Brittney focus until the sensory loss passed.

 She was told just before her SSI ruling that she had gastroparesis, most likely caused by the Gardasil.

-She suffered severe migraines for many years and was given low vision glasses as her eyes couldn’t tolerate light.
-Her legs slowly strengthened so she was able to walk with the aid of crutches, then after time on her own for short distances.
+She suffered severe migraines for many years and was given low-vision glasses, since her eyes couldn’t tolerate light.
+Her legs slowly strengthened, and after a time she was able to walk with the aid of crutches, then on her own for short distances.

 Brittney originally tried a chelation detox but this was found to be too intense and was stopped.
 Weekly nutritional IV therapy helped the improvement of her condition greatly.
 She eventually was able to read again and her walking improved.

-Now, Brittney focuses on her nutrition with whole, organic foods and supplementation (both to build the immune system and detox).
-She avoids vaccines, most chemical-based drugs, drinks only alkaline water and organic green teas.
+Now, Brittney focuses on her nutrition by eating whole, organic foods and with supplementation (both to build the immune system and to detox).
+She avoids all vaccines and most chemical-based drugs, and she drinks only alkaline water and organic green teas.
 And she’s finally building up to physical activity.

 Click HERE to learn more about the Gardasil vaccine.